JesseGuoX/GPT-Translator/README.md

 # Installation

-To install GPT_Translator, download the [latest version](https://github.com/JesseGuoX/GPT-Translator/releases/latest) for your operating system.
-GPT_Translator is available on Mac, Windows, and Linux.
+To install GPT-Translator, download the [latest version](https://github.com/JesseGuoX/GPT-Translator/releases/latest) for your operating system.
+GPT-Translator is available on Mac, Windows, and Linux.

 # License